Psychoanalytic studies (M16)

 This is a rewarding course for anyone interested in learning about psychoanalytic ideas and their application to the arts, politics, and literature.
 You may do this course out of general interest, be considering future clinical training or already be a practising clinician who wants to inform your professional practice.

-This course serves as an excellent intermediary pathway for those unsure about whether they would like to work with children or adults, for example on our Foundations of psychodynamic psychotherapy (D58) or Child and adolescent psychoanalytic psychotherapy (M80) courses.
+This course is a good option for those unsure about whether they would like to work with children or adults, before deciding to study on our Psychodynamic Psychotherapy or Child and Adolescent Psychoanalytic Psychotherapy courses.

 We have welcomed students from a variety of backgrounds including law, medicine, the arts and journalism.
 Many have taken this course to gain a substantial and wide-ranging introduction to psychoanalysis and its applications.